Isotopes of phosphorus: Phosphorus-32

-^{32}P is a radioactive isotope of phosphorus with relative atomic mass 31.973907 and half-life of 14.26 days. ^{32}P is a radioactive isotope of phosphorus with beta particle-emitting radiocytotoxic activity.
+^{32}P is a radioactive isotope of phosphorus with relative atomic mass 31.973907 Da and half-life of 14.26 days. ^{32}P is a radioactive isotope of phosphorus with beta particle-emitting radiocytotoxic activity.
 Emitted by ^{32}P, beta particles directly damage cellular DNA and, by ionizing intracellular water to produce several types of cytotoxic free radicals and superoxides, indirectly damage intracellular biological macromolecules, resulting in tumor cell death.

 Phosphorus-33

-^{33}P is an artificial radioactive element produced with a low yield by the neutron bombardment of ^{31}P (stable).
-It is a pure β-emitter, like ^{32}P, and can be used as an alternative to it in research in molecular biology.
-Indeed, its longer life time and especially its smaller decay energy make its manipulation simpler in the laboratory.
+Phosphorus-33 is a radioactive isotope of phosphorus; it is produced from sulfur-33. is a pure β-emitter, like ^{32}P, and can be used as an alternative to it in research in molecular biology.
+Indeed, its longer half-life and especially its lower decay energy make its manipulation simpler in the laboratory.
 In the medical field, ^{33}P has been used in the treatment of arterial stenosis but is no longer indicated at this time.